Voice From The Field: Sensei Stacy Fouse

 Also, people are intimidated by martial arts because they see all sorts of kicks and crazy things which makes them feel nervous about the contact involved.
 However, martial arts are very accessible.

-You also own a cleaning business as well.
+You own a cleaning business as well as working as a sensei.
 Can you tell me about that?

 You were a single mom working three jobs for a while.
 Do you have any advice for single parents trying to make it all happen?